Morristown Beard School: Morristown Beard School

-Morristown-Beard was the subject to a sex-scandal in 2011 due to a sexual relationship between a student, Sharon Zelnick, and a teacher, Edward Sherman.
-The couple where engaged in a sexual relationship since at least 2010, a date an MBS employee went on record stating he saw Zelnick and Sherman engage in a physical relationship.
-The relationship was made apparent to Sharon's parents when she feigned an illness during a school trip to Greece in 2011 and was 'chaperoned' by Sherman until she recovered which went against school rules.
-The school initially requested Zelnick's parents be lenient to Sherman, but claimed to have no knowledge of the relationship at the time.
-By December 2011 MBS administration received numerous calls from concerned parents about the relationship, and performed an internal investigation, but never notified the Division of Child Protection and Permanency (DCPP) with parents having to go directly to the DCPP to get them involved.
-Shortly after the DCPP got involved Sherman fled to Israel and following her graduation after not physically attending classes Senior year Sharon also moved to Israel.
-Sharon's parents sued the school in December 2015 for gross negligence, breach of contract, negligent infliction of emotional distress, and fraud.
+Morristown-Beard was the subject to a sex-scandal in 2011 due to a sexual relationship between a student and a teacher.
+The couple where engaged in a sexual relationship since at least 2010, a date an MBS employee went on record stating he saw the two engage in a physical relationship.
+The relationship was made apparent to the student's parents when she feigned an illness during a school trip to Greece in 2011 and was 'chaperoned' by the teacher until she recovered which went against school rules.
+The school initially requested the student's parents be lenient, but claimed to have no knowledge of the relationship at the time.
+By December 2011 MBS administration received numerous calls from concerned parents about the relationship, and performed an internal investigation, but never notified the Division of Child Protection and Permanency (DCPP) with other concerned parents having to go directly to the DCPP to get them involved.
+Shortly after the DCPP got involved the teacher fled to Israel and following her graduation after not physically attending classes Senior year the student also moved to Israel.
+Her parents sued the school in December 2015 for gross negligence, breach of contract, negligent infliction of emotional distress, and fraud.
 Shortly after the DCPP began their investigation in 2011 headmaster Alex Curtis stepped down, being replaced by Peter Caldwell.
-In 2016 the lawsuit was dismissed as the judge ruled Sharon's parents had no standing to sue, and that only Sharon herself could sue, but the judge did acknowledge that Sharon was sexually assaulted by Sherman.
+In 2016 the lawsuit was dismissed as the judge ruled the parents had no standing to sue, and that only she herself could sue, but the judge did acknowledge that she was sexually assaulted by the teacher.

 Many notable figures have visited Morristown Beard School to speak to students, faculty, and staff.
 Colonel Jack H. Jacobs, a Medal of Honor recipient, spoke on the Friday before Memorial Day weekend in 2015.
 Jacobs received the medal for bravery during the Vietnam War.
 Other notable speakers have included: businesswoman Bobbi Brown, authors Rachel Simmons and Bryan Burrough, and Congressman Rodney Frelinghuysen.

 During the George Floyd protests three seniors where recorded saying slurs and mocking George Floyd.
 Following this the three students had their admissions to various prestigious colleges revoked.
 Following the incident the Headmaster, Peter Caldwell, stepped down and Elizabeth Morrison was brought in to reshape school culture to be more diverse and inclusive and to empower the school's black students, however, this sudden change in management has been met with some push back with many of the teachers seeking employment elsewhere.

-Morrison resigned suddenly in June of 2025, with Philicia Levinson, the schools director of Human Resources, being named interim head in her absence.
+Morrison resigned suddenly in June 2025, with Philicia Levinson, the school's director of Human Resources, being named interim head in her absence.